 Briefly describe the TMD's reporting structure:

+Is the TMD current in ATLS?
+(CD 5-6) (Yes/No)

+If ‘Yes’, please list expiration date:

 Does the TMD have the authority to manage all aspects of trauma care?
 (CD 5–9) (Yes/No)

-Does the TMD chair (CD 525) attend a minimum of 50% of the multidisciplinary trauma peer review committee meetings?
-(CD 510, CD 1615) (Yes/No)
+Does the TMD chair attend a minimum of 50% of the multidisciplinary trauma peer review committee meetings?
+(CD 510, CD 5-25, CD 1615) (Yes/No)

 Does the TMD, in collaboration with the TPM have the authority to correct deficiencies in trauma care or exclude from trauma call the trauma team members who do not meet specified criteria?
 (CD 511) (Yes/No)